-Variables Measurement Acronym Operating income Highlighted in income statement OI Net income Highlighted in income statement NI Total assets Highlighted in balance sheet ТА Equity Highlighted in balance sheet K Return on assets Operating Income/Total assets ROA Total assets Equity Return on assets Highlighted in balance sheet Highlighted in balance sheet Operating Income/Total assets TA K ROA to 2019, out of the five observed variables, Delhaize is in the first place, while Solaris is in the last place in four of the five observed variables.
+Table 1.
+Variables selected to create a composite indicator Variables Measurement Acronym Operating income Highlighted in income statement OI Net income Highlighted in income statement NI Total assets Highlighted in balance sheet ТА Equity Highlighted in balance sheet K Return on assets Operating Income/Total assets ROA to 2019, out of the five observed variables, Delhaize is in the first place, while Solaris is in the last place in four of the five observed variables.
 Solaris has the first position based on ROA in 2019 (10.34).
 The ranking of other companies according to the values of their variables is given in Table 2.